Sanjana-Jayasekar/Airbnb-Price-Prediction-/README.md

 * Python

 ## Project Description
-The project involved developing regression models like KNeighbors Regressor, Linear Regression, Polynomial Regression along with boosting algorithms like Ada Boosting, and Gradient boosting.
-Used AUC_ROC score to choose the best model and Logistic Regression with Ada boosting showed the highest value of 0.63.
+The project involved developing regression models like KNeighbors Regressor, Linear Regression, Polynomial Regression, Support Vecor Regression along with boosting algorithms like Ada Boosting, and Gradient boosting.
+Used Grid Search CV for hyperparameter tuning.
+Evaluated the models using AUC_ROC score and Logistic Regression with Ada boosting showed the highest value of 0.63.